MarcoJ03rgensen/NarrativeOS/README.md

 **Copyright (c) 2025 Marco Birkedahl Jørgensen.
 All Rights Reserved.**

 This project is proprietary software.
-Unauthorized copying, modification, distribution, or use of this file, via any medium, is strictly prohibited.
+Unauthorized copying, modification, distribution, or use of this file, except via the public site, is strictly prohibited.
 The software is provided "as is" without warranty of any kind.